 - Call your doctor if you experience any of these conditions: feeling too tired to get out of bed for a 24-hour period, feeling confused, dizzy, if you lose your balance or fall, have problems waking up, problems catching your breath, or if you find the fatigue seems to be getting worse.

-If you have questions regarding cancer or would like to make an appointment, call 1-888-MOFFITT or request an appointment.
+If you have questions regarding cancer or would like to make an appointment, call 1-888-663-3488 or complete a new patient registration form online.